 - We first import the

-module and define a new instance of theSigner
+cryptomodule and define a new instance of theSignerclass using Binance’s API.

 - In the